Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * DNS privacy services should not track users except for the particular purpose of detecting and remedying technically malicious (e.g. DoS) or anomalous use of the service.
-* Data access should be minimized to only those personal who require access to perform operational duties.
+* Data access should be minimized to only those personnel who require access to perform operational duties.

 ### Data minimization of network traffic